RobRendell/gTove/README.md

 * Convert project to typescript.
 * Load drive file metadata dynamically, rather than all up-front.
 Add "refresh" button to file browser.
 * Fix mini scaling with middle-click-drag on desktop and pinch-zoom on touch devices.
+* Prevent drag-down-to-reload behaviour in mobile Chrome.

 ## Plans/TODO

 * Reposition map stops working after a bit.
 Can't reproduce for now.
 * Fog of War rectangle doesn't respect map rotation!
-* Touch screen: Drag map down in grid editor is reloading the page (again!
-I fixed that before.)
 * Refresh of folder contents should also detect files that have been removed.
 * If GM logs in multiple times, all of their clients upload the tabletop data to Drive, potentially causing problems.
     Should nominate one GM client as the "primary".